IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 | Input Example | Process/User | Result |
 | :--- | :--- | :--- |
 | user@example.com |Conversion to a UID2 token, used in the bidstream, using the [POST /token/generate](../endpoints/post-token-generate.md) endpoint. | KlKKKfE66A7xBnL/DsT1UV/Q+V/r3xwKL89Wp7hpNllxmNkPaF8vdzenDvfoatn6sSXbFf5DfW9wwbdDwMnnOVpPxojkb8KYSGUte/FLSHtg4CLKMX52UPRV7H9UbWYvXgXC4PaVrGp/Jl5zaxPIDbAW0chULHxS+3zQCiiwHbIHshM+oJ==  |

+### UID2 Token Pass-Through
+The technology of UID2 is built to help ensure the security of the DII underlying the UID2 token.
+The UID2 token is designed so that it can be seen by all but can only be used by UID2 participants that have access to the decryption keys.

+For example, UID2 tokens are habitually passed through the bid stream from a publisher to a DSP.
+Although a UID2 token might go through several parties, such as an SSP, it can be decrypted only by an authorized UID2 participant.
+On its journey through the bid stream, the UID2 token can safely pass through one or more intermediaries.

 ## UID2 Sharing Workflow
 The basic steps for sharing UID2 tokens within the ad tech ecosystem are as follows: